rakeshvangawar/Exploratory-Data-Analysis-with-Pandas/README.md

 # About the data

-The Data gotten from mlcourse.ai
+The Data is gotten from mlcourse.ai